 Österlen FF part 1 - squad talk with Stridsberg and Mårtensson

-Österlen FF has built a squad for the season, which largely consists of locally anchored players.
-This year's squad is also seasoned with a couple of players from Trelleborgs FF in the form of Zoran Jovanovic and Furkan Motori. Österlensport met head coach Jonas Stridsberg and assistant coach Jonas Mårtensson and talked about the squad and the upcoming season in division 2.
-This article is the first in a reporting series where Österlensport follows Österlen FF during the 2020 season.
+Österlen FF has built a squad for the season which largely consists of locally based players.
+This year's squad is also spiced up with a couple of players from Trelleborgs FF in the form of Zoran Jovanovic and Furkan Motori. Österlensport met head coach Jonas Stridsberg and assistant coach Jonas Mårtensson and talked about the squad and the upcoming season in division 2.
+This article is the first in a reportage series where Österlensport follows Österlen FF during the 2020 season.

 It is in early January.
 Six degrees plus.
 Beech black and rainy.
 Inside the small club room at Skillinge IP, however, it is bright and warm.
 The players drop in, greet the leaders and prepare for the second training session of the year.

 Already during the fall, Österlen FF called in what types of players are needed for this year's season.
 Personalities and characteristics and not least that there is some kind of relationship with someone else in the squad have been important pieces when the squad is put together.
 And that the players are connected to Österlen.
 14 of the team's 19 players actually have some form of Österlen connection.
 Many of them have grown up in Österlen, or have moved here.

 - We started working with the squad as early as August and it has been ready for a long time.
 We said we would have 18 players including two goalkeepers.
 Today we are 19 players and are very pleased with the look of the squad, says Jonas Mårtensson.

 - There are players who contact us and want to play.
 We have rejected no to about ten players.
 It should be very safe cards if we are to bet on players who are not from the countryside.
 Players who can help and teach the younger players and reinforce what we want to build, Jonas Stridsberg adds, citing Zoran Jovanovic and Furkan Motori as two examples of this.